What is a texture?

 Literature: the layering of language, style, and details that create depth and richness in a written work.

-From these definitions, texture can be understood as a structure of multiple elements, often exhibiting self-similarity, randomness, and microstructure.
-Textural qualities engage multiple senses — vision, hearing, touch, taste, and smell — existing at the intersection of conscious and subconscious perception, as well as between noise and information or time and frequency domains.
+Textures are build of multiple elements, often exhibiting self-similarity, randomness, and microstructure.
+Textural qualities engage multiple senses — vision, hearing, touch, taste, and smell — existing at the intersection of conscious and subconscious perception, as well as between noise and information, or time and frequency domains.

 My ongoing doctoral research is focused on the perception and synthesis of sound textures.
 The goal is to develop a parametric model of sound textures that is based on the principles of stochastic generation of granular sound events.
 The research is conducted at the AGH University of Science and Technology, under the supervision of Dr Marek Pluta.